 Both conditions can be corrected with a simple surgery, and Ectropion can sometimes be treated with eyedrops and other medications.

 Although this doesn't happen only in only large breeds, Cherry Eye is a problem that can affect all types of Mastiffs as well as Bloodhounds, Shar Peis, Saint Bernards and more.

 Cherry Eye happens when the gland in the third eyelid becomes inflamed and enlarged, causing a red, swollen lump to appear in the inner corner of your dogs eye.

 Although it's not a life-threatening condition, left untreated it can cause discomfort, pain, infection and potentially damage his eyesight.

-There are a few treatment options available, check out this page to learn more and to read about one of my dog's 'up-close-and-personal' experience with this.
+There are treatment options available, check out this page to learn more and to read about one of my dog Ivan's 'up-close-and-personal' experience with this condition.